fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 import InfoNetworkParticipation from '../../guides/partials/_info_network_participation.mdx';

 :::warning
-The following documentation is for onboarding Node Operators into the Testnet.
-The Testnet Phase {3} which launched in Jan.
-31st, have all nodes operated by the Fleek Foundation.
-Thus, is not open to the general public and you will not have the ability to run a node in this Phase.
-If you'd like to **participate**, visit the [blog posts](https://blog.fleek.network/) for details about the next **Testnet Phase**.
+This documentation is intended for onboarding Node Operators into the Testnet and will only be useful for Testnet Phases that are **public** or for Node Operators who have been **contacted** by the Fleek Foundation.
+Testnet Phase launches and instructions to participate are available prior to launch, e.g. Phase {0} required whitelisting, {1} was open to everybody, {3} [operated by the Fleek Foundation](https://blog.fleek.network/post/fleek-network-phase-3-release) and {4} through selection following up the [Genesis Node Operator Application](https://blog.fleek.network/post/genesis-node-operator-application).
+If you'd like to **participate** in the next **Testnet Phase**, follow us on [Discord](https://discord.gg/fleek), [Twitter](https://twitter.com/fleek_net), or our [blog posts](https://blog.fleek.network/)
 :::

 ## Testnet Phase: